What are Listening Circles?

 Identifying Participating Neighborhoods

-The program will select up to 10 neighborhoods identified by environmental and socioeconomic data within Fairfield, Vacaville and Suisun City.
-The map below shows the cities under consideration and will be updated as neighborhoods are selected for Listening Circles.
+The program has selected 10 neighborhoods identified by environmental and socioeconomic data within Fairfield, Vacaville and Suisun City.
+The map below shows the identified neighborhoods.
+You can click on each neighborhood to see the data for that community.

 Building New Analysis

 A key part of identifying the Listening Circle communities involves looking at the available data on disadvantaged communities, but also looking beyond the existing data.